-RM LAW, P.C. announces that a class action lawsuit has been filed on behalf of all persons or entities that purchased Health Insurance Innovations, Inc. (NASDAQ: HIIQ) (“Health Insurance Innovations” or the “Company”) securities between August 2, 2017 and September 11, 2017, inclusive (the “Class Period”).
+RM LAW, P.C. announces that a class action lawsuit has been filed on behalf of all persons or entities that purchased Health Insurance Innovations, Inc. (“HIIQ” or the “Company”) (NASDAQ: HIIQ) between February 28, 2018 and November 27, 2018, inclusive (the “Class Period”).

-If you are a member of the class, you may, no later than November 10, 2017, request that the Court appoint you as lead plaintiff of the class.
+If you are a member of the class, you may, no later than April 19, 2019, request that the Court appoint you as lead plaintiff of the class.
 A lead plaintiff is a representative party that acts on behalf of other class members in directing the litigation.
 In order to be appointed lead plaintiff, the Court must determine that the class member’s claim is typical of the claims of other class members, and that the class member will adequately represent the class.
 Under certain circumstances, one or more class members may together serve as “lead plaintiff.”
 Your ability to share in any recovery is not, however, affected by the decision whether or not to serve as a lead plaintiff.
 You may retain RM LAW, P.C. or other counsel of your choice, to serve as your counsel in this action.